The Inside Scoop: Ice Cream in Warren County

 Blog by Scott Hutchinson

 When the steamy Midwest summer has you aching for a cup or cone of your favorite frozen treat, look no further than Warren County.
 Home to a number of incredible ice cream shops, Ohio’s Largest Playground® is sure to hit the sweet spot!
-Here’s the scoop on seven local standouts.
+Here’s the scoop on six local standouts.

 Tucker’s Whippy Dip